-The museum is dedicated to contemporary art for the last four decades.
+The museum has been dedicated to contemporary art for the last four decades.
 Designed by Colin Fournier, the roof of the museum is like a giant jelly-like sea cucumber (the official description is “Friendly Alien“) that fell from the sky and landed perfectly amongst the historic houses in the city’s center.
 The provocative and innovative design was the designer’s intention to go beyond the institutional approach. new materials and manufacturing techniques were used; whether you like it or not, this is an eye-catching architecture that demands attention and provokes discussion.

 The museum hosts all sorts of art exhibitions that include architecture, design, new media, film, and photography, with a focus on modern art disciplines from the 1960s to now.
 The museum does not have a permanent collection but a venue for various productions.
-Previously featured exhibitions include works from Dejan Marković, Herbert Brandl, Bill Fontana, Oliver Ressler, Johann Lurf, Haegue Yang, Josef Schützenhöfer and so on.
+Previously featured exhibitions include works from Dejan Marković, Herbert Brandl, Bill Fontana, Oliver Ressler, Johann Lurf, Haegue Yang, Josef Schützenhöfer, and so on.

 Oslo Opera House (2007)